nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User types a letter or a sequence of letters
 2. System shows a list of commands that contain that letter or sequence of letters
 3. User selects specific command in list
-4. System autocompletes user’s command
+4. System autocompletes user's command
 Use case ends.

 **Extensions**